 The ONLY way to save more money is to increase your income (not always possible) or find ways to reduce your expenses.

-When it comes to your savings, you should have multiple buckets to put your money in:
+When it comes to your savings, you should have multiple buckets (or savings accounts) to put your money in:

-- Emergency fund = you should have at least 6 months worth to cover your fixed & variable expenses
+- Emergency fund = our financial advisor recommends that we should have at least 6 months worth to cover your fixed & variable expenses in case of an emergency situation

 - Long term savings = includes retirement or investment accounts